VocabHunter/vocabhunter.github.io/_posts/2016-07-17-VocabHunter-v1.0.16-Released.md

 image: /assets/VocabHunter-Release-v1.0.16.png
 author: Adam Carroll
 description: VocabHunter v1.0.16 is now available for free download for Mac, Windows and Linux
+excerpt: VocabHunter v1.0.16 now is available for download for Mac, Windows and Linux.
+Take a look here to find out what's new!
 ---
 I've just released a new version of VocabHunter.
 You can get a copy from the [download](/download) page.
 The main changes in this release are: